Stay on Burhou island outside the breeding season or puffin watch via our webcam.

 Due to the importance of Burhou’s breeding seabirds the States of Alderney implemented a closed season from 15th March until 1st August and only those carrying out scientific surveys and the Burhou warden are allowed to visit during these months by prior permission from the States of Alderney.
 Other visitors can enjoy views of the island and watch the puffins via our webcam.

-The island has a small hut containing rough accommodation and can be rented for a small sum during the months that the island is open.
-Alternatively, boat trips on “Voyager” depart from Alderney on advertised days during the summer months taking visitors on a round island trip to visit the puffins on Burhou, as well as touring the rest of the Ramsar site, including the impressive gannet colonies on Les Etacs and Ortac and the Atlantic seal colony near Burhou Reef.
+Boat trips on Sula of Braye, Lady Maris and Avante depart from Alderney on advertised days during the summer months taking visitors on a round island trip to visit the puffins on Burhou, as well as touring the rest of the Ramsar site, including the impressive gannet colonies on Les Etacs and Ortac and the Atlantic seal colony near Burhou Reef.
 The boat’s crew have an intimate knowledge of the local waters, coupled with a good knowledge of ornithology and the history of the Island including the stories of the shipwrecks.
 It is the boat chosen by the Alderney Wildlife Trust for their ornithology and wild life excursions.

-Lady Maris II and Voyager carry 12 passengers and are licensed to operate charters between the islands, France, the UK South Coast and Alderney.
+12 passengers max, licensed to operate charters between the islands, France, the UK South Coast and Alderney.

 Book Lady Maris II with www.alderneygiftbox.com.

 Around the Island boat trips available Wednesday to Sunday (other days by arrangement).

 To book, call Dave on +44(0)7781 115132 or 823307

 The cottage on Burhou was built in the early 19th century as a shelter for fishermen and wrecked mariners.
 This cottage fell into decay but was repaired in 1900 by a French couple who attempted to farm on the island.
 Various people lived there until it was destroyed during the German occupation.